utiko/Applozic-iOS-SDK/README.md

 Works for both Objective-C and Swift.

-It is a light weight Objective-C Chat SDK.
+It is a light weight Objective-C Chat and Messenger SDK.

 Features: